 With just basic statistics we see the optimizer thinks there will only be 127 row returned because it assumes both columns will reduce the number of rows returned (# of rows in the table X 1/NDV of column1 X 1/NDV of column2).
 We know that this is not true in this case.
 We must provide better statistic to the optimizer so it can determine the correct cardinality estimate.
 Prior to Oracle Database 11g the only option open to us would be to make the optimizer aware of the data skew in both the country_id column (most rows have 52790 as the value) and the cust_state_province column (most rows have 'CA' as the value).
 We can do this by gathering histograms on the skewed columns.

 Now that we have histograms on both the country_id and the cust_state_province columns let's see if the optimizers estimate is more accurate.

 There is a slightly improvement in the estimate since we have histograms for the individual columns.
 However the optimizer is still not aware that there is a relationship or correlation between these two columns.
-In Oracle Database 11g we can tell the optimizer about this correlation by creating extended statistics on these two columns as a group.
-Once the extended statistics have been created the next time statistics are gathered on the CUSTOMERS table an extra set of statistics, for the combine group of country_id and cust_state_province, will be collected.
-The DBMS_STATS.CREATE_EXTENDED_STATS function can be used to create the extended statistics or a 'column group' for country_id and cust_state_province.
+We can tell the optimizer about this correlation by creating extended statistics on these two columns as a group.
+Once the extended statistics have been created the next time statistics are gathered on the customers

 After creating the extended statistics and regather statistics, you will see a system generated column name in USER_TAB_COL_STATISTICS, which represents the new column group.
 A subset of statistics are maintained for column groups including;